 The present document may be made available in electronic versions and/or in print.
 The content of any electronic and/or print versions of the present document shall not be modified without the prior written authorization of ETSI.
-In case of any existing or perceived difference in contents between such versions and/or in print, the prevailing version of an ETSI deliverable is the one made publicly available in PDF format at www.etsi.org/deliver.
+In case of any existing or perceived difference in contents between such versions and/or in print, the prevailing version of an ETSI deliverable is the one made publicly available in PDF format on ETSI deliver repository.